 In addition to adding user information, you select the user role, either as user or admin.
 The admin role allows the user to access the administration console to manage the Workspace ONE Access services.

-- In the Workspace ONE Access console Users & Groups tab, click Add User.
+- In the Workspace ONE Access console page, click NEW.

-- In the Add a user page, select the local directory for this user.
+- In the Directory page, select the local directory and domain for this user.

-- If this user role is as an admin, in the User text box, select Admin.
+- The User role is selected.
+If this user is an admin, in the Roles section select the admin roles to be added.

 The local user is created.
 An email is sent to the user asking them to sign in to enable their account and create a password.
 The link in the email expires according to the value set in the Password Policy page.
 The default is seven days.
-If the link expires, you can click Rest Password to resend the email notification.
+If the link expires, you can click RESET PASSWORD in the user's account page to resend the email notification.